 - Flat fees Flat fees for specific tasks, such as drafting a will or buying or selling a home, may also be charged, with simple wills often in the range of $500 to $1,000 and real estate transactions also around $1,000 to $1,500.
 Obviously, in situations with more complexity attorneys will propose higher fees or resist a flat fee agreement in favor of charging for time needed to complete the task.
 Some online services also offer flat fees covering basic services; the Nolo WillMaker, for example, provides a will, healthcare directive and final arrangement documents for $89, with higher fees for premium packages for more complex situations such as establishing trusts..

 A contingent (or contingency) fee, is an attorney fee that is made contingent on the outcome of a case.
-This type of agreement is most common in personal injury matters--cases to recover damages for bodily injury due to the negligence or malpractice of others, including those caused by automobile and trucking accidents, medical malpractice, product defects, or any other cause of bodily harm.
+This type of agreement is most common in personal injury matters--cases to recover damages for bodily injury due to the negligence or malpractice of others, including those caused by motor vehicle accidents, medical malpractice, product defects, falls, or any other cause of bodily harm.
 In this type of agreement, a client agrees to have the attorney or law firm receive as their fee a percentage of the amount that is recovered on the client's behalf, whether it be through settlement or a jury verdict or judicial decision.
 If there is no settlement or judgment at the close of the matter, the client does not pay any fee, with the firm or lawyer advancing all the costs.
 The New Jersey Supreme Court has adopted Rule 1:21-7 stating that a contingent fee arrangement, which is calculated on the amount of the settlement or judgment after costs are deducted, must be in writing and attorneys whose work is based on contingent fees cannot collect fees that are greater than the following percentages per awards: 33 and 1/3% on the first $750,000 that was recovered; 30% on the second $750,000; 25% on the next $750,000; and 20% on the next $750,000. * New Jersey Court Rule 1:21-7.
 Contingent Fees